forta-network/docs/docs/maintaining.md

 ## Viewing the state of your bot

 If you want to inspect the current or historic state of your bot, for example checking the last time your bot was updated, you can use the [CLI command](cli.md#info) `npm run info`.
-This command allows you to see